jonlpersson/ed-latimore/site/_drafts/how-to-seduce-a-woman-the-ethical-way.md

 For many women, the most seductive men are those with a strong, powerful, masculine presence.
 This again links up with evolutionary biology.

 Women’s biology means they look for men that can protect and provide for them.
 They want strong, successful, powerful men.
-This is why the “strong, silent type” is an archtype of female desire.
+This is why the “strong, silent type” is an archetype of female desire.

 I’m not suggesting that you try and lift up a Range Rover, or pull a sword from a stone in a show of physical strength.
 Strength can be demonstrated in many ways, and it doesn’t have to be physical.
 It can also be portrayed through things like wealth, influence, and how you interact with others.